 Bad checks; civil remedies.
 Under both current law and the bill, criminal prosecution and civil remedies applicable to bad check offenders would be exclusive remedies (that is, an offender would not be subject to both criminal and civil penalties).
 At present, when a check written for \$500 or less is returned for nonsufficient funds (NSF), the payee may obtain damages of twice the amount of the check, but not less than \$50 or more than \$500; for an NSF check written for over \$500, the maker is liable for the amount of the check.
 The bill would eliminate the distinction between checks under and over \$500, as well as the current limitations on damages, instead specifying damages of twice the amount of the check or \$100, whichever was greater.
-The bill also would institute a \$25 processing fee that would have to be paid to the merchant (or other payee) in addition to the face amount of the check in order to prevent the imposition of civil damages and costs.
+The bill also would institute a \$25 processing fee that merchants (and other payees) who instituted statutory notice and demand procedures could demand in addition to the face amount of the check in order to avert the imposition of civil damages and costs.
 In addition, costs of \$250 would be assessed if a case went to trial; for a case resolved before trial, costs of up to \$250 (up from \$50) would be recoverable.

 Retail fraud; civil remedies.
 The currently-available civil remedy for retail fraud is a civil penalty of ten times the value involved, but not less than \$40 or more than \$100.
 The bill would revise this to four times the value involved, or \$100, whichever was greater.
 Allowable costs for a defendant's failure to respond to a written demand would be increased from \$50 to \$250.
 There is at present no specific ceiling on the amount which a minor's parents may be held liable; the bill would limit the amount that parents would have to pay to \$5,000.
-These civil remedies would be limited to first- and second-degree retail fraud.